tjklemz/disqoid/README.md

 ## App Architecture

 The frontend does not know it's running in Electron.
-To do this, I've spawned an ExpressJS API server from Electron and handed the API URL to the frontend.
+To do this, I've spawned an ExpressJS API server from Electron and handed the API URL to the frontend (because the port is discovered).
 It then can make requests as normal.
 There's a small proxy to override requests, such as for the OAuth callback.
 See [main.ts](./src/main.ts) and [server.ts](./src/server.ts).

 The words are counted via a Web Worker that's spawned with the new Worker Module feature.
 See [workers/text-analyzer.ts](./src/workers/text-analyzer.ts) and the [TextArea](./src/components/TextArea.tsx) component that uses it.